Stadthaus Remembrance Site

 Admission is free.

-The exhibitions are accessible by wheelchair, the "Seufzergang" is not.
+The exhibitions are accessible by wheelchair, the "Corridor of Sighs" is not.

-Free tours of the former town house and the town house history site are held regularly.
+Free tours of the Stadthaus and the Stadthaus Remembrance Site are held regularly.

 At the corner of Stadthausbrücke and Neuer Wall, the floor sculpture "Stigma" by missing icons is a reminder of the past terror and the long suppression of the history of the Stadthaus.
 Information about the artwork (in German language) can be found here.